ehohenstein/erlang_gotchas/README.md

 the loop will be performed `Count` times.
 After that, the `selective_receive_loop` function will return to the `selective_receive_entry` function which will send the time taken to the parent process.
-The measurement is done with a simple function called `time_fun` which I won't present here but you can see it in the source if you're curious how it works.
+The measurement is done with a simple function called `time_fun/1` which I won't present here but you can see it in the source if you're curious how it works.

 So now it should be clear that selective receive can have a serious performance